mic0des/mcp-security-workshop/README.md

     }
   }
   ```
 - [ ] Restart Cursor.
 Open Settings → Features → MCP.
-Each of the six entries should show a green dot.
+Each of the entries should show a green dot.

 ---